Ready to Be World Tour: Commercial performance

 Twice became the first K-pop girl group to headline concerts in Japanese stadiums, with four performances in Yanmar Stadium Nagai and Ajinomoto Stadium.
 The four shows sold 220,000 tickets from more than 1.2 million ticket applications.
 In the United States, Twice became the first K-pop girl group to sell out and headline SoFi Stadium and MetLife Stadium.
 On September 7, Twice became the first K-pop girl group to sell out a stadium in São Paulo.
 Their concert at Marvel Stadium on November 4 was Australia's first K-pop stadium concert, and made Twice the first female group to headline a stadium in Australia.
 They also became the first K-pop group to headline a concert at the Jakarta International Stadium.
 In July 2024, Twice became the first foreign female artist to headline a concert at Japan's Nissan Stadium.
 They were the fourth girl group to hold a concert there, after AKB48, Momoiro Clover Z, and Nogizaka46.

 In December 2023, Billboard reported that the tour grossed $54,200,000 with an attendance of 345,000 from 18 reported shows between November 1, 2022 to September 30, 2023.
 In June 2024, Billboard reported that the tour further grossed $24,200,000 with an attendance of 220,000 from 5 reported shows between October 1, 2023 to March 31, 2024.
+In total, the tour accumulated over $170 million in revenue with a combined attendance of about 1.5 million.